 Mr. Larson was selected for inclusion in The Best Lawyers in America 2013 as a recommended attorney in Securities / Capital Markets Law.
 In 2012, Mr. Larson was named a recommended attorney in the area of Venture Capital and Emerging Companies by The Legal 500 US and he is recognized among San Diego's top corporate attorneys by Super Lawyers and San Diego Magazine.
 In law school, Mr. Larson was an editor of the Harvard Law Review and worked for the US Securities and Exchange Commission's Enforcement Division as part of Harvard's Clinical Practice Program.

-Mr. Larson’s experience includes over 100 venture financings, including the representation of:
+Mr. Larson’s experience includes more than 100 venture financings, including the representation of:

 - Cadence Pharmaceuticals, a hospital-focused biopharmaceutical company backed by Domain, Frazier Healthcare and Versant